Non Competes

 While Texas courts generally disfavor non-compete agreements, they will enforce a non-compete covenant if it is executed for valid consideration, contains reasonable geographic, temporal, and activity restrictions, and protects the employer’s legitimate business interests.

 Texas law imposes two main requirements on whether a non-compete agreement is enforceable.
-First, the employee’s promise not to compete must be “ancillary to or part of” a related or underlying agreement.
+First, the employee’s promise not to compete must be reasonably related to an interest worthy of your employer's protection

 • Under prior law, the employee and employer were required to enter into an agreement with reciprocal promises, and the promise given by the employer must have given rise to the employer's interest in preventing the employee from competing.
-At the same time, the non-compete provision must have been designed to enforce the employee's promise to the employer in the underlying agreement.
+The non-compete provision must have been designed to enforce the employee's promise to the employer in the underlying agreement.

-• The Texas Supreme Court scrapped the prior law and, in June 2011, concluded that this ancillary agreement must only be reasonably related to or have a factual nexus with an employee's non-compete agreement.
+• The Texas Supreme Court scrapped the prior law and, in June 2011, concluded that an employee's promises must only be reasonably related to or have a factual nexus with an employer's non-compete agreement.
 The effect of this change is that covenants not to compete that may have been unenforceable under the prior law may now be enforceable.
-Because few lower courts have construed this new standard, it is unclear exactly what type of ancillary agreements will now be found to be "reasonable related" to a non compete agreement.

 Second, a non-compete must contain reasonable restrictions describing the covenant’s geographical limits, restrictive time period, and description of the employee’s activities to be restrained.